How the limit of hospital room rent affects your insurance claim

 How the limit of hospital room rent affects your insurance claim4 min read .
-Updated: 04 Apr 2022, 01:23 AM IST
+04 Apr 2022

 - In case of hospitalization, your insurance claim will be decided on the basis of rent charged for hospital rooms